mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 ---

-Although JavaScript doesn't have support for immutable objects, we still can write our code in a way that doesn't use any form of mutation.
+Although JavaScript doesn't have support for immutable objects, we still can write our code in a way that avoids most mutations.

 ### Don't change objects in functions

-Write function that return altered copies instead of changing properties of the given object.
+Write functions that return altered copies instead of changing properties of the given object.

 ```js
 //bad